oneapi-src/oneAPI-samples/DirectProgramming/DPC++/SparseLinearAlgebra/merge-spmv/README.md

 ### On a Windows* System Using Visual Studio* version 2017 or Newer

-* Build the program using VS2017 or VS2019: Right click on the solution file and open using either VS2017 or VS2019 IDE.
-Right click on the project in Solution explorer and select Rebuild.
-From top menu select Debug -> Start without Debugging.
+* Build the program using VS2017 or VS2019: Right-click on the solution file and open using either VS2017 or VS2019 IDE.
+Right-click on the project in Solution Explorer and select Rebuild.
+From the top menu, select Debug -> Start without Debugging.
 * Build the program using MSBuild: Open "x64 Native Tools Command Prompt for VS2017" or "x64 Native Tools Command Prompt for VS2019".
 Run - MSBuild merge-spmv.sln /t:Rebuild /p:Configuration="Release"